 Request Instruction in Special Collections and University Archives

-Please contact us at least two weeks in advance to schedule an instructional session by submitting a request via our Instruction Request Form.
+Please contact us at least three weeks in advance to schedule an instructional session by submitting a request via our Instruction Request Form.
 We will need your contact information, the proposed date and time of your class, the number of attendees, the subject of this visit, and general background about your class.
 For specific questions, contact Jennifer O'Neal, University Historian and Archivist, who coordinates our instruction program.

 A copy of the class syllabus or a statement of what you hope the students will gain from the session would be helpful.
 If it fits within your class goals, we can also help you identify an exercise for your students to complete.

 Teaching with Primary Source Materials

 Our collections exist to be used.
 When students work directly with primary source materials, historic photographs, and documents that are old or unique, they discover an excitement and passion not generated by textbooks.
 Primary source documents can inspire, but they also teach about learning to verify sources, tracking down connections, finding evidence from content and from physical clues.